danielendeg/nugetpackageupdate/specs/De%2DIdentification/Azure-DataFactory-Integration-with-FHIR-De%2DIdentification-Tool.md

 Our scenario is to enable users access FHIR De-Identification Tool through Azure Data Factory.

 # Design
+Azure Data Factory supports different data transformations.
+Since our De-Id tool is written against .Net Core, we have two transformation options, the Azure Function activity & the custom Activity.
+Here we exclude Azure Function that is not suitable for long running tasks as the dataset might be very large.

+We design the data flow in custom activity as below:

+If users are quite familiar with Azure Data Factory, he can setup Data Factory and run tranform pipel

 # Tests

-If users are quite familiar with Azure Data Factory, he can setup Data Factory and run tranform pipel